For “Scripture Sunday”, late again!

 Where did the Easter Bunny come from?
 Checking an encyclopedia or doing a web search, you will find information like this (from a Christian website):

-“The origin of the Easter Bunny has roots that go back to pre-Christian, Anglo-Saxon himageistory.
+“The origin of the Easter Bunny has roots that go back to pre-Christian, Anglo-Saxon history.
 The holiday was originally a pagan celebration that worshipped the goddess Eastre.
 She was the goddess of fertility and springtime and her earthly symbol was the rabbit.

 “Thus the pre-Christian Anglo-Saxons worshipped the rabbit believing it to be Eastre’s earthly incarnation.